 For those who have been following our series on “A New Way of Being” that began in June of last year, you will note that we have covered the first two aspects: Standards of Excellence and Principles/Practices.
 Together, they form the foundation on which any CBTE program in Kairos must be built.
 Next week, I will outline the quality framework as a cohesive whole, with references to things we have already shared and expanded explanations related to program design.
 I will close this post by sharing a bit more about the general concept.

 In Kairos, well-developed programs begin with clearly defined and commonly held values and principles.
 These form the foundation of a high-quality program.
 They articulate the educational philosophy, give direction to future customization, and determine the way in which the school creates and understands the aspects of particular programs (i.e., performance indicators, inputs, rubrics, and assessment).

 When thinking about our quality framework, the key points to remember are that 1) it is rooted in the fact that standards of excellence are contextually defined, 2) a shared set of principles and practices inform and give shape to everything we do, 3) quality is governed through shared processes not shared content, and 4) the power of program development, assessment, and engagement is distributed throughout the learning community rather than held within a small number of internal voices.
-By approaching quality in this way, we not only create a more inviting and engaging learning experience, but also help students and mentors learn how to define and develop mastery.
-As a result, we can ensure that students will reach the level of mastery that will help them flourish in their current and future vocational contexts for the sake of the world.
+By approaching quality in this way, we not only create a more inviting and engaging learning experience, but also help students and mentors learn how to define and develop proficiency.
+As a result, we can ensure that students will reach the level of proficiency that will help them flourish in their current and future vocational contexts for the sake of the world.